-Maria Damanaki serves as a Principal Advisor to SYSTEMIQ (London), the Paradise Foundation (China), and Rockefeller Brothers Foundation (USA).
+Maria Damanaki is a Climate and Marine Policy Advisor.
+She works as a Special Advisor to Oceans5 (USA) and the Rockefeller Brothers Foundation (USA).
 She sits on the Boards of Prince Albert II of Monaco Foundation, Oceanographic Institute (Monaco), Friends of Ocean Action (World Economic Forum), European Marine Regions Forum (Berlin), Marine Stewardship Council (MSC) (London), Global Fishing Watch, LAMPSA Hellenic Hotels SA and Quest Holdings.
+She is a visiting professor at the NOVA University of Lisbon.

-She served for five years as the Global Managing Director for Oceans at The Nature Conservancy USA.
-She also served as the European Union Commissioner for Maritime Affairs and Fisheries.
+Maria Damanaki served for five years as the Global Managing Director for Oceans at The Nature Conservancy USA.
+She served as European Union Commissioner for Maritime Affairs and Fisheries at the European Commission.
 Under her leadership, the Commission brought fish populations back to healthier levels-from as few as five sustainable stocks in 2010 to up more than 30 today.
-She also served as a Greek politician for many years.
-She was the first woman leader of a Greek political party.
-Author of four books on Gender and Human Rights issues, Education and European Policy.
+Maria Damanaki served as a Greek politician for many years.
+She was the first woman leader of a Greek political party and is the author of four books on Gender and Human Rights, Education and European Policy.